Maya astronomy: Venus

 The Caracol at Chichen Itza contains the remains of windows through which the extreme elongations of the planet can be seen.
 Four of the main orientations of the lower platform mark the points of the maximum horizontal displacement of the planet during the year.
 Two alignments of the surviving windows in the upper tower align with the extreme positions of the planet at its greatest north and south declinations.

-Building 22 at Copan is called the Venus temple because Venus symbols are inscribed on it.
+Building 22 at Copán is called the Venus temple because Venus symbols are inscribed on it.
 It has a narrow window that can be used to observe Venus on certain dates.

 The Governors Palace at Uxmal differs 30° from the northeast alignment of the other buildings.
 The door faces southeast.
 About 4.5 km from the door is a pyramidal hill, from where Venus northerly extremes could be observed over the Governor's Palace.
 The cornices of the building have hundreds of masks of Chaac with Venus symbols under the eyelids.